Java, the default language for Android development does not need much of an introduction.

 Developers who work on Kotlin have confirmed that on average, they noticed an 800 KB – 1 MB increase in the .apk file size.
 The point can be a cause of concern for developers who develop Android applications that already have a large size.

 Unfortunately, downloading heavy apps is still something that every smartphone user wishes to avoid.
 The issue is one of the complex problems that are holding Kotlin back as per experts.

 App building time is crucial for every firm that offers Android Application Development Services.

 Most of the studies point out that Java leads the race when it comes to separating or assembling large applications.
 Java also scores better when it comes to the compilation speeds for full builds.
 Tests suggest Java is 13 percent faster than its new competitor.
 But when it comes to incremental or partial builds, the rate can be almost similar.

 Kotlin is still unstable and evolving.
-Several performance regressions might get detected during the coming years.
+Several performance regressions might be detected during the coming years.
 Of course, they would be fixed with updates, but that may affect projects, and result in wastage of several working hours.
-The platform volatility factor may end up wasting much more time and efforts compared to what it can save in app build speed.
+The platform volatility factor may end up wasting much more time and effort compared to what it can save in app build speed.

-The interoperability factor in Kotlin and Java files do make things easy for developers who work for the first time on the language developed by JetBrains.
+The interoperability factor in Kotlin and Java files does make things easy for developers who work for the first time on the language developed by JetBrains.
 However, experts suggest developers need to have ample experience in working with the new language before creating a new application.
-The Smartphone App Development team working on Kotlin needs to have the necessary knowledge about the tools and frameworks to avoid a massive loss of staff-hours for the Android App Development Company.
+The Smartphone App Development team working on Kotlin needs to have the necessary knowledge about the tools and frameworks to avoid a massive loss of staff hours for the Android App Development Company.